< Scapular region >

 The anterior rami of CN5–TN1 form the brachial plexus (Fig. 1-17).
-Thus, the brachial plexus contains both the somatic motor and sensory nerves (Fig. 2-12).
-The plexus also contains visceral motor nerve (for innervating sweat gland of upper limb, etc.) (Fig. 3-7).
+The brachial plexus contains both the somatic motor and sensory nerves (Fig. 2-12).
+The plexus also contains visceral motor nerve (for innervating sweat gland of upper limb, etc.) (Fig. 3-17).
 But for now, only the somatic motor nerve of the brachial plexus will be dealt with.

 While the superior, middle, and inferior trunks are almost horizontal, the cords are nearly vertical.
 Therefore, the cords are named lateral, medial, and posterior based on their spatial relationship with the axillary artery (Fig. 2-16).

 R1 that is a boundary between the neck and the axilla (Fig. 2-19) is in contact with the inferior trunk.
 It signifies that the brachial plexus resides in both the neck and the axilla.

 An important criterion in the brachial plexus is the divisions.
 Each trunk bifurcates into anterior and posterior divisions.
 Three anterior divisions form the lateral and medial cords for the anterior muscles such as pectoral region muscles (Figs. 2-8,9).
 In contrast, three posterior divisions form the posterior cord for the posterior muscles such as the scapular region muscles (Fig. 2-2).

 In this figure, cords are drawn horizontally to maintain the simplicity.
 It is stated again that only the somatic motor nerve is dealt with (Fig. 2-10); therefore, pure sensory branches are omitted.